Catapush/catapush-ios-sdk-pod/README.md

 ![alt tag](https://github.com/Catapush/catapush-ios-sdk-pod/blob/master/capabilites_xcode.png)

+If VoIP is enabled, Catapush library will  display alert message and play default sound when a notification is received.
+The 2nd argument of the method is a ```VoIPNotificationDelegate``` delegate.
+You can implement this method, in this case Catapush library will not display any alert or play a sound whene the notification is received.

-in the same file, fill following methods with:
+Then in the same file, fill following methods with:
 ```ruby
 - (void)applicationDidEnterBackground:(UIApplication *)application
 {